ni/nimble/packages/nimble-components/src/tooltip/specs/README.md

 ### Angular integration

-An Angular directive will be created for the tooltip component.
+An Angular directive will be created for the component.
 The component will not have form association, so a `ControlValueAccessor` will not be created.
-No directive will be created for the `nimble-tooltip-connection` component since it has no programmatic API.

 ### Blazor integration

-A Blazor wrapper will be created for the tooltip component and the connection component.
+A Blazor wrapper will be created for the tooltip component.

-### Accessibility

-One key part of tooltip accessibility is setting `aria-describedby` on the anchor element so that it references the tooltip's `id`.
-The version of FAST that we use does not do this for us (it was added in a later [re-implementation of the tooltip](https://github.com/microsoft/fast/commit/555f1b2cd614a1d5a9bc3985fb892d040c110cb3)).
-If the user has not assigned the `nimble-tooltip` element an `id`, we will generate one in the `nimble-tooltip-connection`'s `connectedCallback`.
-We will use a concatenation of `Math.random()` and `Date.now()` to generate a value that is extremely likely to be unique.
-We will then assign the `id` value to the anchor's `aria-describedby`.

-The `nimble-tooltip` will have `role="tooltip"`.
-We will keep this on the host element, since that is the element whose `id` value we're assigning to `aria-describedby`.

-In order for `aria-describedby` to always be able to find the tooltip element, we will re-use a [pattern for hiding it](https://github.com/ni/nimble/blob/0802dad32f1f90df5ded9b64d46d6ddf2aeb2222/packages/nimble-components/src/banner/styles.ts#L76) that does not actually change its `display` or `visibility` or remove it from the DOM.
-We have used this approach before for the banner, dialog, and button.

 ### Additional requirements